olgupila/STORM-AI-devkit-2025/docs/README.md

 <h3> Development Toolkit </h3>
 </div>
 <div align="justify">
-Participants will gain access to our full development toolkit on GitHub on December 16, 2024.
+Participants will gain access to new features of our development toolkit on GitHub over the course of Phase 0.
+All features will be available by the launch of Phase 1 on December 16, 2024.

 The development kit is coded in Python and comprises a set of essential utility functions, tutorials, and baseline implementations to assist participants in getting started with the challenge problem.
-The tutorials will guide participants in data reading, understanding, parsing, manipulation, as well as training, evaluating, and submitting their ML algorithms to the competition platform.
+The tutorials will guide participants in data reading, parsing, and manipulation, as well as training, evaluating, and submitting their ML algorithms to the competition platform.
 </div>

 ---